 See http://www.redmine.org/issues/4416#note-11 , better description once I've had time to have a better look at it ;-)

 @project as the current context when it calls

 As a symptom (defect), e.g., the parent's shared version wiki page link is rendered as a link in the subproject settings even if the parent project is not accessible by the current user.

-#1 Updated by Holger Just almost 7 years ago
+#1 Updated by Holger Just about 7 years ago

 Might be an issue here that